-A bank overdraft facility means an additional source of liquidity available to businesses and a useful tool to manage short-term cash flow problems.
-Generally, an overdraft account will be an integral part of a company’s cash management which will typically include an offsetting arrangement against the other company’s accounts.
+A bank overdraft facility means an additional source of liquidity available to businesses and a helpful tool to manage short-term cash flow problems.
+Generally, an overdraft account will be an integral part of a company’s cash management, typically including an offsetting arrangement against the other company’s accounts.

 Overdraft facilities are customized to the needs and financial situation of the borrower.
-The specific terms and conditions will be set forth in a credit agreement which will typically include the following provisions.
+The specific terms and conditions will be set forth in a credit agreement, typically including the following provisions.

 Use of Bank Overdraft